 In this tutorial, we will show you how to install Vagrant on Ubuntu 16.04 LTS.
 For those of you who didn’t know, a Vagrant is an open-source tool for building an entire virtual development environment.
 Frequently, a test environment is needed for analyzing the latest release and new tools.
-Also, it reduces the time spent on re-building that your OS.
-By default, vagrant uses VirtualBox for managing the Virtualization.
+Also, it reduces the time spent on re-building your OS.
+By default, the vagrant uses VirtualBox for managing the Virtualization.
 Vagrant acts as the fundamental configuration for managing/deploying multiple reproducible virtual environments with the same configuration.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Vagrant virtual development environment on an Ubuntu 16.04 (Xenial Xerus) server.
+I will show you the step-by-step installation of the Vagrant virtual development environment on an Ubuntu 16.04 (Xenial Xerus) server.

 Install Vagrant on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following